guntherbensch/repframe/README.md

 > *Interpretation*: An indicator $I´_{6j}$ of 10\% implies that 10\% of robustness analysis paths for this outcome $j$ with originally significant results are insignificant according to the significance level adopted by the robustness analysis, but with robustness coefficients that cannot be rejected to lie inside the confidence interval of the original result.
 The closer these 10\% are to the share of statistically insignificant robustness analysis paths for this outcome, the less does this indicator confirm the *statistical significance indicator*.
 For example, if the share of statistically insignificant robustness analysis paths for this outcome is 15\%, two-thirds of these analysis paths are non-confirmatory according to *statistical significance indicator* and confirmatory according to the *effect size agreement indicator*.

 7. & 8.
 The **significance switch indicators** include two sub-indicators for originally significant and insignificant results, respectively.
 For originally significant results, these indicators measure the share of robustness coefficients (standard errors) that are sufficiently small (large) to have turned the result insignificant when standard errors (coefficients) are held at their values in the original study.
 Whether absolute values of coefficients (standard errors) are sufficiently small (large) is determined based on the threshold values $\beta(tonsig)_j$ and $se(tonsig)_j$.
+The indicators require that the effect sizes of the original and robustness results are measured in the same units.

 $$ I´_{7j} = mean(\mathbb{I}(\mid \beta_i \mid  \le \beta(tonsig)_j) \times 100   		\quad  \text{if } pval^{orig}_j > \alpha \land pval_i > \alpha $$